Automating Incident Reporting

 - Create an airSlate account or log in if you already have one.

 - Find the Incident Reporting Flow template and add more documents to it if necessary.

-- Assign roles to the parties involved: Reporter (submits the report to the manager) and Supervisor (collects all the related data for further analysis).
+- Assign steps to the parties involved: Reporter (submits the incident reports to the manager) and Supervisor (collects all the related data for further analysis).

 - Install Bots.
-These include the Export to Google Sheet Bot, the Send a Slate to Role Bot, and the Email Notification Postfinish Bot.
+These include the Export to Google Sheets Bot, and the Email on Documents Completion Bot.

 - Get the result.

 The course provides clear video instructions for each step to make setting up our incident reporting software as simple as possible.